Determinantal point process models and statistical inference : Extended version: Inference for non-stationary models

 We apply this procedure to the mucous membrane dataset, where $A=1$ and $B=0.81$.
 Considering Figure~\ref{fig:data}\subref{subfig:data:mucosa} it seems reasonable to assume horizontal homogeneity, i.e.\ $\rho(x_1,x_2)=\rho_1\rho_2(x_2)$ with $\rho_1$ a positive constant.
 We simply model $\rho_2$ as piecewise constant on the nine intervals $[0.09(i-1),0.09i)$, $i=1,\dots,9$ (though $\rho$ is then not continuous, $X_W$ becomes a DPP according to Definition~\ref{def1}).
 Thus $T_1$ is linear and $T_2$ is piecewise linear making the transformation $T$ very simple.
 Note that we can choose any positive value for $\rho_1$ as this choice just amounts to rescaling $\rho_2$.
 We fix $\hat\rho_1=\sqrt{n}/A$, where $n=876$ is the number of points, whereby $T_1$ is determined.
 If $T_2$ determined by an estimate of $\rho_2$ satisfies $T_1(A)T_2(B)=n$, then $T(W)=[0,\sqrt{n}]^2$.
 We therefore estimate $\rho_2$ on each interval by the frequency of points with first coordinate in the interval divided by $0.09\sqrt n$.
 This gives the estimates $34, 59, 46, 39, 34, 36, 32, 34, 16$.
-Figure~\ref{fig:mucous-rhopcf}\subref{subfig:mucous-inhomrho} shows the fitted piecewise constant intensity $\hat\rho$.
-The dataset transformed by $T$ is shown in Figure~\ref{fig:mucous}\subref{subfig:mucous-homogeneous} and is modelled as the restriction of a stationary DPP using each of the four parametric classes of DPPs.
+The left panel of Figure~\ref{fig:mucous-rhopcf} shows the fitted piecewise constant intensity $\hat\rho$.
+The dataset transformed by $T$ is shown in Figure~\ref{fig:mucous} and is modelled as the restriction of a stationary DPP using each of the four parametric classes of DPPs.

 The fitted power exponential spectral model has the highest likelihood of the four models, but the likelihood value is only slightly larger than for the Gaussian model.
-The simulated $95\%$ envelopes in Figure~\ref{fig:mucous}\subref{subfig:mucous-summarystat} indicate that these two models are very close in terms of the considered functional summary statistics.
+The simulated $95\%$ envelopes in Figure~\ref{fig:mucous-summary} indicate that these two models are very close in terms of the considered functional summary statistics.
 A simulation based likelihood-ratio test comparing the Gaussian null model with the power exponential spectral model yielded a $p$-value of 0.10, and we thus prefer the Gaussian model for $Z$ with fitted parameter $\hat \alpha=0.48$ (and intensity one as imposed by the transformation $T$).
+However, the non-parametric estimate of $L(r)-r$ exits the rank envelope, indicating a significant lack of fit at the 5\% level (the departure from the envelope is around $r=0.25$, and may be difficult to see in the figure).